Tech Q&A - Paint Questions

 Hello.
 I have a question for you about a 1928 Model A. What parts, on the engine and transmission, get painted Ford green, and what parts get painted black?
 I was told (for the engine) the metal parts get painted black and the cast parts get painted Ford Green.
 Is that also true for the transmission?
 Thank you very much for your time. -- William Davis

 You are correct William.
 All cast iron parts including the intake manifold, and the transmission are Ford Green.
 The Exhaust manifold is painted heat resistant flat black or gray.
-If there is anything else I can help you with let me know. -- Les Andrews, Technical Director
+If there is anything else I can help you with let me know. -- Lyle Meek, Technical Director, 1996

 CORRECT PAINT SCHEME - 1929 BRIGGS FORDOR